-There is no need for real egg in a waffle either!
+Like our egg free French toast, there is no need for real egg in a waffle either!

 We have used a ‘flax’ egg and it works perfectly well.
 You wouldn’t believe how much you cannot tell the difference between real egg and flax egg in a waffle.

 It’s also very simple to make your own flax egg by soaking flaxmeal with double parts water for 10 minutes.

 Another alternative to the flax egg is the ‘chia’ egg.
 Again, this is the same concept as the flax, but with milled chia seed.